Digital Marketing

 Imagine that you’re receiving plenty of conversions, but your data is telling you that customers are going directly to your website and making a purchase immediately.

 That’s where last non-direct click modeling would be most helpful.
-Last non-direct click attribution gives complete conversion credit to the last non-direct touchpoint so that you know which channel is most responsible.
+Last-click attribution gives complete conversion credit to the last non-direct touchpoint, so you know which channel is most responsible.

 For example, if the customer interacted with a Facebook ad, then came back to your website days later and made a purchase, then all the credit would go to the Facebook ad.